sayedtaban/OBD-II-Trip-Analysis/README.md

 ### How do I collect my own data?
 To collect your own data, you will need an ELM327 Scanner (OBD-II port scanner).
 This allows you to read and log the real-time information from your vehicle's sensors.
 Once the trip is complete, export the logged data as CSV and upload it on the home page.
 It is recommended that you use the setup mentioned below for best results.

-For best results follow this tutorial: [Collect Automotive Data](https://www.youtube.com/watch?v=GSSOe9I7roo)
+For best results follow this tutorial:
 <br>
 Scanner: [ELM 327 Bluetooth Scanner](https://a.co/d/9YJaLyI)
 <br>